Chart Color Schemes

 The level of residential development activity in Enfield - Blair Athol was found to be higher than 90% of real estate markets across the country

-Enfield - Blair Athol averaged approximately 280 new dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25, 1,401 homes were approved, with an additional 124 approved in FY-26 so far.
-On average, around 1.9 new residents arrived per new home over these five years.
+Enfield - Blair Athol averaged approximately 280 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
+A total of 1,401 homes were approved during this period, with an additional 163 approvals recorded in FY-26.
+On average, around 1.9 new residents moved into newly constructed homes each year over the past five financial years.

 Frequently Asked Questions - Development